Paul DeJong Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective nine K/9, the 10th-best in MLB.
+- The Reds pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.

-- The Reds have the 28th-ranked team ERA across all MLB pitching staffs (5.04).
+- The Reds' 5.08 team ERA ranks 28th across all league pitching staffs.

-- Reds pitchers combine to give up 80 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).
+- Reds pitchers combine to surrender 83 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- Lively (3-3) takes the mound for the Reds in his fifth start of the season.
-He's put together a 3.03 ERA in 29 2/3 innings pitched, with 29 strikeouts.
+- Abbott (1-0) takes the mound for the Reds to make his second start of the season.

-- In his most recent outing on Sunday against the Milwaukee Brewers, the right-hander tossed seven innings, giving up five earned runs while surrendering six hits.
+- The left-hander last appeared on Monday against the Milwaukee Brewers, when he threw six scoreless innings while giving up one hit.

-- The 31-year-old has amassed an ERA of 3.03, with 8.8 strikeouts per nine innings, in six games this season.
-Opponents are hitting .202 against him.

 © 2023 Data Skrive.
 All rights reserved.